questoph/vocab-trainer/README.md

 ``pip install -r requirements.txt``

-The following external libraries will be installed: *glob*, *prettyTable*.
+The following external libraries will be installed: *glob*, *prettytable*.

 After the installation, simply run the following command in your shell: